 All institutional plans are reviewed annually to determine the degree to which progress is being made.
-On page 7 of the Strategic Plan, the annual cycle that each plan is to be reviewed and by whom is detailed.
+The Strategic Plan details on page # when, on an annual basis, each plan is to be reviewed and by whom.
 The Strategic Plan also dictates that all plans are to be reviewed in the fourth year of the Strategic Plan.
 This review occurs in preparation for the initiation of a new Educational Master Planning cycle in the fifth year.
 The District planning calendar on page A.8 of the District Strategic Plan, aligns and synchronizes college and District planning cycles.